JainiPriya/Video-prediction/README.md

-For more Details refer to the [Project Report.](https://drive.google.com/file/d/1Qwrr-EDlx-IGeudGE8XTHuLczqvsnfpP/view?usp=sharing)

  This is Video Frame Prediction and Semantic Segmentation project:

 ### Project Description